ohwada/MichibikiFinder/README.md

 Please look at the following for details (in Japanese)<br>
 http://android.ohwada.jp/michibiki_finder

-You can get the built app from Google Play https://play.google.com/store/apps/details?id=jp.ohwada.android.michibikifinder
+You can get the built app from Google Play<br>
+https://play.google.com/store/apps/details?id=jp.ohwada.android.michibikifinder

 In order to build